cognitronic/Insight-Business-Management-Studio/README.md

 # Insight-Business-Management-Studio
-Started a CRM of sorts implemented using the Model-View-Presenter pattern.
+Started a CRM of sorts implemented using the Model-View-Presenter pattern, C#, and ASP.Net MVC